IgniteUI/help-topics/topics/02_Controls/igQRCodeBarCode/01_Adding/01_igQRCodeBarcode_Adding_Using_the_MVC_Helper.md

 Topics

-- [Adding Controls to an MVC Project](Adding-NetAdvantage-Controls-to-an-MVC-Project.html): This topic explains how to get started with Ignite UI™ components in an ASP.NET MVC application.
+- [Adding Controls to an MVC Project](Adding-NetAdvantage-Controls-to-an-MVC-Project.html): This topic explains how to get started with %%ProductName%%™ components in an ASP.NET MVC application.

 - [igQRCodeBarcode Overview](igQRCodeBarcode-Overview.html): This topic provides conceptual information about the `igQRCodeBarcode` control including its main features and minimum requirements.